 Refer to the illustration below for suggested typical installation.
 The installation of unions or flexible copper connectors is recommended on the hot and cold water connections so that the water heater may be easily disconnected for servicing if necessary.
-The HOT and COLD water connections are clearly marked on all water heaters.
+The HOT and COLD water connections are clearly marked and are 3/4in.
+NPT on all models.
 Install a shut-off valve in the cold water line near the water heater.

-A new combination temperature and pressure relief valve, complying with the Standard for Relief Valves for Hot Water Supply Systems, ANSI Z21.22, is factory installed and must remain in the opening provided and marked for the purpose on the water heater.
+A new combination temperature and pressure relief valve, complying with the Standard for Relief Valves for Hot Water Supply Systems, ANSI Z21.22/CSA 4.4, is factory installed and must remain in the opening provided and marked for the purpose on the water heater.
 No valve of any type should be installed between the relief valve and the tank.
-Local codes shall govern the installation of relief valves.